 I've been tutoring since I was in high school and have worked with students at every level of education.
 I specialize in teaching from a very fundamental perspective and in building concepts from the ground up but also enjoy helping students to "just get done" with their homework.
 Though I'm particularly fond of math and science, I can provide assistance in almost any subject (from Latin to world geography to art history), and can also help in preparing students for standardized tests such as the SAT, GRE, and MCAT.

 Above all though, my approach to tutoring is simply about having fun and inspiring students to do their best.
 Assignments and tests are really just chances for students to demonstrate how much they already know, and allowing each student to shine at his or her brightest is what tutoring is all about.

-Stanford University - MS, Mechanical Engineering
+Graduate Degree: Stanford University - Master of Science, Mechanical Engineering

 SAT Composite: 1580

 Reading, Independent Film, Snowboarding

 High School Chemistry

 High School English

 MCAT Psychological, Social, and Biological Foundations of Behavior